[Editor’s Note: Part Two of Hairbrushes, Rakes, and the Value of a Dollar.]

 Carnelian: It’s a dark red stone but is slightly less precious than rubies.

-Perhaps the best thing I can write about Beryl Carnelia is that she was a loyal parent.
-I wouldn’t call her a good parent, for my definition of a good parent involves passing along good qualities, and that is, at best, debatable when it comes to Beryl Carnelia.
+Perhaps the best thing I can write about Beryl Carnelia is that she was the most loyal parent I ever met.
+I wouldn’t call her a good parent, for my definition of a good parent involves passing along virtuous qualities, and that is, at best, debatable when it comes to Beryl Carnelia.
 She was loyal to her children, however, loyal to a fault.
-Any person who has lived a full life is going to positive and negative attributes that we can color in any light, and it’s unfair to paint them with broad strokes.
+Any person who has lived a full life is going to accrue positive and negative attributes that we can color in any light, and it’s unfair to paint them with broad strokes.
 As such, some might consider it unfair to provide readers anecdotal information to define a person who lived a full sixty-something life.

 In attempt to be fair, and/or more comprehensive, we can use tools others have used to define character.
 “You can learn a lot about a person by how they treat people who can do nothing for them.”
 She doesn’t score well on this chart either.
 She and her husband provided jobs for the indigent.
 While that may be an admirable quality, the Carnelias negated this virtuous act by treating those employees like pond scum.
 The Carnelia parents taught me that the best way to feel better about yourself is to do whatever you can in life to surround your life with the mentally and physically challenged.
 Not only will it improve your self-esteem, and your outlook on life, but it will provide you endless hours of entertainment.